 - Bratwurst.
 For this recipe, I used a craft beer-infused bratwurst from our local grocery store.
 Although the sausages bake in the oven for 45 minutes, I still brown them on all sides in a bit of oil in a pan before adding them.

 - A simple batter for bread pudding.
-Flour, salt, milk, and eggs are whisked together and added to a dish with the sausages placed on top.
+All-purpose flour, salt, milk, and eggs are whisked together and added to a dish with the sausages placed on top.
 As it bakes, the grease from the sausage is soaked up by the bread.

 - Browned onions with mustard thickened to a gravy.
 Top the sausages with a simple gravy made in less than 10 minutes.